 Living Organisms in the Pool

-Uncared for pools can become breeding grounds for bacteria and creatures like mosquito larvae, water beetles, or other small life forms.
+Uncared for pools can become breeding grounds for bacteria and creatures like mosquitoes, larvae, water beetles, or other small life forms.
 Do not swim in a pool where you see small things wiggling in the water.
 Seek professional assistance.